sebelga/gstore-api/README.md

 ```

 #### path
-If not set the path to the resource is **auto-generated** with the following rules:
+If you don't pass the path for the resource it will be **auto-generated** with the following rules:

-- start with lowercase
+- lowercase
 - dash for camelCase
-- pluralize entity Kind
+- pluralize the entity Kind

 ```
 Example:

 entity Kind        path
 ----------------------------
 'BlogPost' --> '/blog-posts'
 'Query'    --> '/queries'
 ```

 #### ancestors
-You can pass here one or several ancestors (entity Kinds) for the Model.
-The path create follows the same rules as mentioned above.
+You can set here one or several ancestors (Entity Kinds) for the current Model.
+The path that is generated follows the same rules as the path setting above.

 ```
 // gstore-node Model